Angel & Faith

 Page 10: Spike denies strenuously that he’s anything like Angel, but Faith lists the lampshades the similarities in their histories since meeting Buffy and accuses them of having a bromance going… which she slash-ifies by calling it a “backdoor bromance”.

-Faith tells her that not only is there no bromance, but there is nothing involving back doors between he and Angel and that circumstances just continue to thrust them… er, not thrust… draws them together… or, no… Look, they just move in the same circles, alright!
+Spike tells her that not only is there no bromance, but there is nothing involving back doors between he and Angel and that circumstances just continue to thrust them… er, not thrust… draws them together… or, no… Look, they just move in the same circles, alright!

 As Spike is ranting about how he and Angel are not anything alike, he’s axing the Enders.